intuition-dev/intuDocs/devs/slides.md

 ---

 ## The Current State Of Affairs
-### JavaScript Fatigue
+#### JavaScript Fatigue

 - In the last years, we've all experienced the _javascript fatigue_ that came pouring out of a storm of frameworks.
-And, in many cases, there seems to be no clear goal and  often times it leads to _overengineered solutions_ that leave you more exhausted and confused instead of aiding your workflow. it just seems like overengineering without clear direction.
+- In many cases, there seems to be no clear goal and  often times it leads to _overengineered solutions_ that leave you more exhausted and confused instead of aiding your workflow.

 <!-- picture of javascript frontend hell -->

 ---

 ## The Current State Of Affairs
-### Neglecting users that opt for disabling JavaScript.
+#### Leaning too much on JavaScript.

 - There is also the case for users that opt for disabling javascript or have _modest machines_

 - As developers sometimes it takes time to realize that not everybody has a blazing fast machine that will deal with poorly engineered and bloated websites.

----

-## The Current State Of Affairs
-# The understimated DOM

 - Also, let's not forget that the web is primary information/document based.
 That is why the Document Object Model is so important.
 It shouldn't be treated as secondary or a liability.

 ---

 ## The Current State of Affairs
-### What about SEO :question:
+#### What about SEO :question:

 - Web crawlers currently implement someways for discovering content in either virtual DOM / client side rendered websites.
 - The case for SEO

 ---
 ## The Current State of Affairs
-### Not all is bad: Front-End Cornucopia
+#### Not all is bad: Front-End Cornucopia

 - Build tools and compilers -  once a rarity on Front-end - are now part of the normal workflow.
 - PHP-based tools and overuse of dynamic approaches are starting to feel bloated an unnecesary in modern Front-end.